 Gorham Antique Sterling Silver Black Coffee Service, Providence, RI, 1896-97

-This black coffee service is executed in an Indo-Persian style and is extraordinary.
-It consists of a coffee pot, creamer, covered sugar and tray - all of which are works of art.
+Executed in an Indo-Persian style, this black coffee service is extraordinary.
+It consists of a coffee pot, creamer, covered sugar, and tray - all of which are works of art.

-The exotic form of the coffee pot with its bulbous body, slender neck capped with a domed cover and curved spout terminating with a snake head and scales is exceptional.
+The exotic form of the coffee pot with its bulbous body, slender neck capped with a domed cover, and curved spout terminating with a snake head and scales is exceptional.
 The details of the chasing against a shimmering, stippled background are some of the finest we have seen, incorporating motifs of various flora.
 The finely executed creamer and sugar are also breathtaking in their execution.
-The triangularly shaped tray is remarkable with its shaped, undulating border and the fine details and design in this area.
+Finally, the triangularly shaped tray is remarkable with its shaped, undulating border and fine details and design in this area.

-This rare service, all original, is an artistic achievement executed by extremely accomplished artisans.
+This rare, all-original service is an artistic achievement executed by extremely accomplished artisans.
 According to the costing slips from the Gorham Archive, the net costs for these objects were:

-which would bring the net cost to $572.00 and about $700.00 retail - an enormous amount of money in the late 1890's.
-(The automobile had just been introduced and they cost $300-$400 each.
+Bringing the net wholesale price to $572.00, or about $700.00 retail - an enormous amount of money in the late 1890s.
+(The automobile had just been introduced, costing $300-$400 each.
 When this service was made, it cost the equivalent of two cars.)

 Archival image of the Gorham Antique Sterling Silver Black Coffee Service from the Gorham Company Archives, John Hay Library, Brown University.